About Careers MedBlog Contact us

-Stem cell research conducted with pig cells may perhaps be an improved way to settle on the safety of future stem cell therapies than over using mice in stem cell research.
+Stem cell research conducted using pig cells could be a better way to decide the safety of future stem cell therapies than using mice in stem cell research.

 UGA faculty Steve Stice and Franklin West introduced 13 pigs that have shown promise in unlocking the path to new therapies.
 The pigs recently produced another positive finding: These adult-cell-sourced stem cells don't form tumors in pigs.